Key features of the education system

 One of the regulations, the national core curriculum leaves room for local variations and therefore individual schools and teachers have a lot of freedom in designing their own curricula and instruction.

 Also Finnish higher education institutions enjoy extensive autonomy.
-They have independent regarding their finances and administration.
+They are independent regarding their finances and administration.
 Institutions are autonomous regarding their teaching and research.

 There is very little external control, such as school or textbook inspections.
 The first national examination takes place at the end of general upper secondary education.
 The most important quality assurance mechanism is the self-evaluation carried out by the education providers themselves.
 Nationally sample-based assessment are carried out according to an assessment plan.
 HE institutions are also expected to follow the quality of their operations and teaching.